Chart Color Schemes

 Cabramatta - Lansvale's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Cabramatta - Lansvale shows excellent health outcomes with very low prevalence of common health conditions across all age groups.
+Cabramatta - Lansvale shows excellent health outcomes, with very low prevalence of common health conditions across all age groups.
 Approximately 46% (~11,195 people) have private health cover, compared to the national average of 55.3%.

-The most prevalent medical conditions are diabetes (5.8%) and arthritis (4.7%).
-About 79.4% of residents report no medical ailments, higher than Greater Sydney's 75.6%.
-Around 18.9% (~4,597 people) are aged 65 and over, with seniors' health outcomes aligned with the general population's profile.
+Diabetes and arthritis are the most prevalent medical conditions, affecting 5.8% and 4.7% of residents respectively.
+Around 79.4% of residents report no medical ailments, higher than Greater Sydney's 75.6%.
+The area has 18.9% (4,597 people) aged 65 and over, with seniors' health outcomes aligning closely with the general population's profile.

 Frequently Asked Questions - Health